DanielCreggOrganization/w9-lab-serialization-nastaj/README.md

    - balance (double)
    - transient pin (String)
 2. Override the toString method to print all the variables above.
-3. In the main method, c
+3. In the main method:
    - Create an object of the BankAccount class
    - Print the contents of the object
    - Serialize the object